casper-network/docs/source/docs/casper/developers/prerequisites.md

 You can access the Casper client source code [here](https://github.com/casper-ecosystem/casper-client-rs).
 The `lib` directory contains the source for the client library, which may be called directly rather than through the CLI binary.
 The CLI app `casper-client` uses this library to implement its functionality.

-If you wish to compile it, you will need to first install the nightly Rust compiler with this command:
+If you wish to compile it, you will need to first install the nightly Rust toolchain with this command:

 ```bash
 rustup toolchain install nightly